- Start date: 1 August 2021

 Dr Julie Darbyshire (University of Oxford)

-Sareeta Baley (Birmingham Community Healthcare NHS Foundation Trust CRF)
+Sareeta Baley (Birmingham Community Healthcare NHS Foundation Trust)

 Joseph Kwon (University of Oxford)